videojs/videojs-contrib-ads/docs/developer/states.md

 </script>
 <div id="diagram-1"></div>

-## Preroll
+## Preroll (extends AdState)

 This state encapsulates checking for the presense of preroll ads, preparing for preroll ads, playing preroll ads, and restoring content after preroll ads.
-We move into this state when content playback is requested, resulting in a `play` event.
+We move into this state when content playback is requested, as indicated by the `play` event.
 At this point, playback is officially blocked by the ad plugin.
 We leave this state when content playback begins, resulting in a `playing` event.

 <script>
 Diagram(